Odette Hallowes: Recruited by SOE

 In the spring of 1942, the Admiralty appealed for postcards or family photographs taken on the French coastline for possible war use.
 Hearing the broadcast, Sansom wrote that she had photographs taken around Boulogne, but she mistakenly sent her letter to the War Office instead of the Admiralty.
 That brought her to the attention of Colonel Maurice Buckmaster's Special Operations Executive.

 As cover for her secret work, Sansom was enrolled in the First Aid Nursing Yeomanry, which supplied SOE with support personnel.
 She left her three daughters in a convent school, and was trained to be sent into Nazi-occupied France to work with the French Resistance.

 Originally Sansom was considered too temperamental and stubborn by SOE, with an evaluation stating "She is impulsive and hasty in her judgments and has not quite the clarity of mind which is desirable in subversive activity.
 She seems to have little experience of the outside world.
 She is excitable and temperamental, although she has a certain determination."
 However, the evaluation noted "her patriotism and keenness to do something for France."
 Buckmaster allowed her training to continue regardless.
 A bad fall during training ruled out parachute entry into France.

-George Starr, one of SOE's most successful agents and a self-described martinet, called Sansom "a dreadful lady" and deplored what he portrayed as her seductive behaviour.

 Service in France

-Sansom made a landing on a beach near Cassis on the night of 2 November 1942, and made contact with Captain Peter Churchill, who headed Spindle, an SOE network based in Cannes.
+Sansom made a landing on a beach near Cassis on the night of 3/4 November 1942, and made contact with Captain Peter Churchill, who headed Spindle, an SOE network based in Cannes.
 Her code name was "Lise".
 Sansom's initial objective was to contact the French Resistance on the French Riviera, and then move to Auxerre in Burgundy to establish a safe house for other agents.

-At the time of her arrival in France, the Spindle network was beset by internal strife between the principal agent, André Girard, and his assistant and with the network's radio operator, Adolphe Rabinovitch.
+At the time of her arrival in France, the Spindle network was beset by internal strife between the principal agent, André Girard, his assistant and the network's radio operator, Adolphe Rabinovitch.
 A list of 200 potential supporters, lost by André Marsac, a Girard courier, was obtained by the Germans.
 With Sansom stranded in Cannes, Churchill obtained Buckmaster's permission to scrap her original mission and for her to act as his courier.
-Sansom, posing as "Madame Odette Metayer", was required to find food and lodging for Rabinovitch, who was in France illegally and had no ration card, and also to tend to air drops that were sometimes carelessly placed in dangerous areas.
-Her work brought her initially to Marseilles, then considered a dangerous town because of its infiltration by German agents.
+Sansom, posing as "Madame Odette Metayer", was required to find food and lodging for Rabinovitch, who was in France illegally and had no ration card, as well as to tend to air drops that were sometimes carelessly placed in dangerous areas.
+Her work brought her initially to Marseille, then considered a dangerous town because of its infiltration by German agents.
 Sansom was shocked by the lax attitude towards security by her French supporters.
 Sansom grew close to Churchill and to Rabinovitch, whom she liked and trusted.
 She later recalled that she had suspicions of disloyalty about other members of the Spindle network, but declined to identify whom she suspected.